 This, of course, is a very interesting piece of data that we can use to approximate how many questions must be answered correctly to pass USMLE Step 2 CK.

-See, from the USMLE’s Score Interpretation Guidelines, we already know the mean and standard deviation for the Step 2 CK exam.
+See, from the USMLE’s Score Interpretation Guidelines, we already know the mean and standard deviation for recent administrations of the Step 2 CK exam.

 Lately, the mean Step 2 CK score has been 242 with a standard deviation of 17.

-And we also know what the overall distribution of Step 2 CK scores looks like.
+And we also know that the overall distribution of Step 2 CK scores looks like this:

 The distribution of USMLE Step 2 CK scores.